 Room Rental & Daily Use

-In addition to using spaces within our facility with a daily pass or membership (click Membership Rates below), our facilities are available for rental to the public, civic organizations and businesses.
-Hourly, daily and extended rental fees are available and can be arranged by contacting Gretchen at 218-547-1853 or email.
+In addition to using spaces within our facility with a daily pass or membership (click Membership Rates), some of our facilities are available for rental to the public, civic organizations, and businesses.
+Please click the button below for the room rentals and fees.
+Hourly, daily, and extended rental fees are available and can be arranged by contacting Gretchen at 218-547-1853 or by email.

-The WACC features several spaces one can use to have a quiet meeting, relax and watch TV or sit by the fireplace, do schoolwork or use as temporary remote office.
-WiFi is available throughout the building as well as public bathrooms, member-only locker rooms and vending options.
+The WACC features several spaces one can use to have a quiet meeting, relax and watch TV or sit by the fireplace, do schoolwork, or use as a temporary remote office.
+WiFi is available throughout the building as well as public bathrooms, member-only locker rooms, and vending options.

 Private Parties & Special Events

-Business meetings, sales rallies, trade shows and employee appreciation events area all possible at our versatile facility.
-We offer wonderful and unique meeting and reception space.
-Our staff provide a hands on approach to assure that your event successful.
+Business meetings, sales rallies, trade shows, and employee appreciation events are all possible at our versatile facility.
+Our staff provides a hands-on approach to assure that your event is successful.